aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 to support this access pattern on encrypted data you need to write the beacons to the database.

-Before we get started, let's first reset the data in your table.
+Before you get started, let's first reset the data in your table.

 <!-- !test check load-data -->
 ```bash